chrisjluc/WordSearchGenerator/README.md

 0u0
 0n0
 ````
-2) Fills the rest of the grid with letters from the input string.
+2) Fills the rest of the grid with letters from the input string

 ````
 rrn